msorens/images-from-the-aether/README.md

 There are a lot of compiler options you can set, but first and foremost should be enabling **strict** mode (in tsconfig.json).
 That tells the compiler to check for a handful of different scenarios that could cause problems down the road and point them on.
 It is always better to find errors sooner rather than later.

+### Unit Tests Test Behavior Rather than Implementation

+Testing behavior in unit tests is much more robust and much more interesting than testing implementation.
+It is more robust because testing behavior allows you to change the implementation if desired and still have all the tests pass without having to rewrite any.
+And it is much more interesting because behavior-oriented tests describe to any interested code readers something tangible, some actual behavior that the code performs, as opposed to, say, showing that some internal function with inputs `x` and `y` returns `z`.

 ## Default Generated Docs for this Project